joshniemela/BottlenecksWithinGNN/README.md

 Attention is analogous to a fully-adjacent graph layer, therefore it is a special case of a GNN.
 Therefore, it should be possible to find some trade-off between losing computing efficiency and performance.

+Jacobians and stuff show that node to node insensitivity is equivalent to oversquashing and we coudl use this to measure insensitivity in a TDL graph

+Learnable topological representaiton.
+measuring distances between relevant nodes.

+replacing transformer attentoin with tdl based network

 <!--
 This might need to be moved to its own file or compiled to LaTeX